will2400/hw0/README.md

 * git

+If `apt-get` fails to install postgresql-9.3, then try replacing 9.3 for 9.4 in the packages.

 **Setup Python**:

 Python uses its own package manager to install/update/remove packages.
 In general, the following installs python packages: